ThoZed/graylog-cp-watchguard/README.md

 <img src="https://user-images.githubusercontent.com/1869080/41641816-ccbeb338-7466-11e8-9243-bedfc2f2542e.PNG" width="600">

 With the **_incident panel_** you have a quick oulook about firewall traffic and see counts of the different messages types.
-Its also a good starting point to digging the logs, in case of an incident.
+Its also a good point to start digging the logs, in case of an incident.

 <img src="https://user-images.githubusercontent.com/1869080/42139130-4ab43fa4-7d88-11e8-94dd-c03955f58594.PNG" width="600">